-Erectile dysfunction is a common side effect of prostate cancer treatments.
+Erectile dysfunction (ED) is a common side effect of prostate cancer treatments.
 Generally, erectile function improves within two years after surgery.
 Improvement may be better for younger men than for those over 70.
 You also may benefit from ED medications.
 Other treatments, such as injection therapy and vacuum devices, may help.

 Food for Health

 A cancer-conscious diet may be the best choice for survivors who want to bolster their health and those hoping to lower their risk.
 That means: